garrardkitchen/blog/content/posts/permission-denied-while-trying-to-connect-to-the-docker-daemon-socket.md

 It had been running fine prior to my break so what gives?
 I started to investigate...

-I logged in linux VM with same creds I used when I installed the self-hosted runner.
-I used the following command just to confirm the same outcome:
+I logged in Linux VM with the same creds I used when I installed the Self-Hosted Runner.
+I used the following command to confirm the same outcome:

 ```powershell
 docker ps